iter-tools/iter-tools/API.md

 **splitWith(predicate, [source](#sourceiterable))**

-Yields `part` subsequences of values from `source`, generating a new `part` each time the result of `predicate(value, idx)` is truthy.
-Values which match the `predicate` are consumed, and will not be in any `part`.

-You may also specify a regex predicate, in which case the behavior will match `str.split(RegExp)`.
+Yields a [PartsIterable](#partsiterable) of parts from `source`, a `value` from `source` for which the result of `predicate(value, idx)` is truthy is considered a separator, and will not occur in the output.
+If `source` is a string you may also specify a regex predicate, in which case the behavior will match `str.split(RegExp)`.
 This is the only situation in which you will be able to match more than one value from `source` at a time.

 <!-- prettier-ignore -->
 ```js